Celebrities and NFTs Are a Match Made in Hell

 In football, when a quarterback “breaks contain,” he evades the oncoming pass rush, escaping into the open field.
 To break contain is to generate chaos; it can extend the life of an otherwise dead play, forcing the defense to scramble.
 It’s a concept I also find useful in thinking about trends: Almost all big trends are conceived in a subculture—gamers, rap fans, teen TikTokers, whoever—but most of the things that get popular within those groups never make it through the barrier to the outside world.
 But when a trend does manage to break contain, it becomes everyone’s problem.

-As I watched the now-viral Tonight Show clip of Paris Hilton and Jimmy Fallon disinterestedly cooing about their newly acquired Bored Ape Yacht Club NFTs, it occurred to me that I had probably just watched NFTs break contain.
+As I watched the now-viral Tonight Show clip of Paris Hilton and Jimmy Fallon uninterestedly cooing about their newly acquired Bored Ape Yacht Club NFTs, it occurred to me that I had probably just watched NFTs break contain.
 “It reminded me of me a little bit, because I wear striped shirts,” Fallon said, meekly justifying the computer-generated doodle of an anthropomorphized monkey for which he paid about $216,000.
 “They look like they could be friends,” Hilton replied, as Fallon held their two monkey cartoons next to each other.
 Of course this is how it happens, I thought to myself.
 NFTs have been an obsession in some of the more tiresome corners of the internet for the past year, and an extended conversation between two massively famous people on national television is exactly how that kind of thing leaps into the larger culture.
 It’s the reason a retired relative texts you to ask if they need to know about NFTs.

-Celebrity endorsements—of a product, a brand, an idea, a haircut—have been around for ages, but they’ve become especially thick on the ground in recent years, as stars have developed their own direct advertising channels on social media.
+Celebrity endorsements—of a product, a brand, an idea, a haircut—have been around for ages, but they’ve become especially thick on the ground in recent years, as stars have developed their own direct-advertising channels on social media.
 For people with something to sell, a celebrity’s fan base provides an easy, responsive audience.
 You don’t even have to be all that famous: If you look up the Instagram profiles of cast members from C-list Netflix reality shows, you can reliably find them modeling Fashion Nova leggings or promoting some new app to their seven-figure followings.
 For products with regulatory red tape that makes advertising difficult, such as recreational cannabis, celebrities are the best way to get people talking about your product.

 Hilton and Fallon have abundant company on the Hollywood NFT hype train—Reese Witherspoon, Gwyneth Paltrow, Steph Curry, and Eminem have all hopped on recently.
 But even in a culture inured to celebrity shills, the Tonight Show clip produced an outsize response.
 A tweet of the video with thousands of shares called it “deeply strange.”
 The journalist Max Read described it as “profoundly unsettling.”
 There is indeed something disquieting about the whole scene—or maybe, that the scene took place at all.
 With NFTs, America may have reached the logical extreme of celebrity endorsements.